harryscholes/observable-maps/README.md

 use priceholder::{PriceHolder, ThreadSafe};

 fn main() {
-    // The price holder is generic and can store any types that are `Unsigned`. let mut ph: ThreadSafe<u128> = ThreadSafe::new();
+    // `PriceHolder`s are generic and can store any types that are `Unsigned`. let mut ph: ThreadSafe<u128> = ThreadSafe::new();

     {
-        // Clone the Arc, which automatically increases the reference count for
+        // `ThreadSafe` encapsulates an `Arc`, so the reference count is automatically
-        // the price holder, making it threadsafe. let mut ph = ph.clone();
+        // increased when the price holder is cloned, making it threadsafe. let mut ph = ph.clone();
         // Spawn a new thread ...
         thread::spawn(move || {
             // ... that waits for some time ...
             thread::sleep(Duration::from_secs(1));
-            // ... then puts a new price in the price holder for 'symbol'. let price = 420;
+            // ... then puts a new price in the price holder for BTC. let price = 420;
             ph.put_price("BTC".to_string(), price).unwrap();
             println!("Put price: {}", price);